kousi31/Cheat_sheet_github/README.md

 # Git commands

-Git is distributed version control system
+Git is a distributed version control system
 ### Configure Git

 One can configure git at the system (for all users), global (for current user) or local (for current repository) level.